aws-samples/generative-ai-use-cases-jp/docs/en/SAML_WITH_GOOGLE_WORKSPACE.md

 Now that the configuration is complete, modify the values in cdk.json.

-- samlAuthEnabled: Specify `true`.
-This switches to a SAML-specific authentication screen, and the conventional authentication function using Cognito user pools will no longer be available.
+- samlAuthEnabled: Specify `true` to enable SAML authentication.
+If this is `true` and `samlDefaultAuthEnabled` is `false`, the conventional authentication function using Cognito user pools will no longer be available.
+- samlDefaultAuthEnabled: When `true` along with `samlAuthEnabled`, users can choose between SAML and the default Cognito user pool authentication on the login screen.
 - samlCognitoDomainName: Enter the Cognito Domain name specified in "Cognito Configuration: Domain Settings".
 - samlCognitoFederatedIdentityProviderName: Enter the Identity Provider name configured in "Cognito Configuration: Federation".